fedele7008/Documentations/git/HOW-TO-CONTRIBUTE.md

 You may make changes in main branch and push right away but this is not recommended and should be avoided when you are working with other people.

-You may also create a new branch in the repo and make changes there and create the pull request of that branch.
-This is a good practice to do but may have to configure some privilege issue in the Github repo for pushing branches to remote.
+You may also create a new branch in the repo make changes there and then create the pull request for that branch.
+This is a good practice but you may have to configure some privilege issues in the Github repo for pushing branches to remote.

-Finally, we can fork the repository, and create pull request of changes made in that forked repository.
-This is highly recommended practice for collaboration.
+Finally, we can fork the repository, and create pull request from changes made in that forked repository.
+This is a highly recommended practice for collaboration.

 Note that we are using `main` branch as primary branch.
 Some may use `master`, `develop`, etc. instead.

-## Fork
+## Forkor

 1. Goto Github repository you want to work on and Fork the repo by clicking on the `Fork` button.
 Now you should have the new forked repository under your account.
 1. Clone the **forked repository** into your local machine.